elhedran/rxjs-dew/README.md

 #### creatService

-As a convienience ther is also the `createService` function which binds an action creator map directly to a store.
+As a convienience there is also the `createService` function which binds an action creator map directly to a store.
 The object returned is a copy of the store with refrences to its `dispatch$`, `action$` and `$state` members, but with additional bound functions based on action creators that will push the respective actions